bdwyer2/IDNNs/README.md

  - `rand_labels` - True if we want to set random labels
  - `data_dir` - The directory for finding the data
 The results are save under the folder jobs.
 Each run create a directory with a name that contains the run properties.
 In this directory there are the data.pickle file with the data of run and python file that is a copy of the file that create this run.
 The data is under the data directory.

 For plotting the results we have the file [plot_figures.py](idnns/plot/plot_figures.py).
-This file contains methods for plotting diffrent aspects of the data (the information plane, the gradients,the norms, etc).
+This file contains methods for plotting different aspects of the data (the information plane, the gradients,the norms, etc).

 ## References